 S'mores Brownies FAQ

-I've tried to substitute other things for eggs in these brownies, but so far I haven't had any success.
+So far I haven't had any success substituting other ingredients for eggs in these brownies.
 I'd recommending searching for a vegan brownie recipe if you need an egg-free option.

 I hope this becomes a recipe you'll return to.
 If you try it, a star rating below helps others find it - and I'd love to hear how yours turns out in the comments! 💕 Questions or trouble?
 Drop a note, and I'll do my best to help.